Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Slideshow block: reduce bullet size and change the CSS justify-content to flex-start, plus replace pencil icon with edit text.
 - Slideshow block: update block description.
 - Stats: make the toggle for enabling Odyssey Stats visible for all users.
-- Subscription / Premium Content block: restrict posts to either paid subscribers or email subscribers (available with a Beta filter only), and add option for subscribers to pay while subscribing via the Subscription block, if the site owner creates one or more "newsletter" paid plans.
 - Subscription block: add a checkbox to include/exclude social followers.
 - Subscriptions block: change the label "email subscribers" to "subscribers" in the pre/post publish panel, as it also includes followers.
 - VideoPress: do not convert core/embed to videopress/video on-the-fly (WordPress.com sites).
 - VideoPress: fix cover attribute on player and add muted attribute on video shortcode.
 - Writing prompts: add a writing setting to disable showing prompts when starting a new post.
 - Writing prompts: add context to blogging prompt placeholder.
-- Writing prompts: add filter for whether prompts are enabled or not
+- Writing prompts: add filter for whether prompts are enabled or not.

 #### Improved compatibility
 - Launchpad: Sync Launchpad-related options: `launchpad_screen` and `launchpad_checklist_tasks_statuses`.
 - Site Editor: dashboard link points to wordpress.com.
-- Styling: Replaced custom maybe_inline_style() with wp_maybe_inline_styles() which is available in WP core since 5.8.0. [#27965, #27983]
+- Styling: Replaced custom maybe_inline_style() with wp_maybe_inline_styles() which is available in WP core since 5.8.0.
 - VideoPress: make sure the Videopress shortcode is not registered if standalone VideoPress plugin already registered it.
 - Writing prompts: hide placeholder prompts by default.

 #### Bug fixes
 - Admin Page: avoid querying for WAF settings when the feature is not active.
+- Contact form: fix redirect for "Connect Google Drive" export modal's link on the Feedback page, leading directly to the site's marketing/connections page.
+- Contact form: use separate nonce names for export options to ensure modal buttons work as expected.
 - Dashboard: add translation context to Security product name.
+- Dashboard: fix icon allignment on at a glance page.
 - Form block: add line breaks back to plain text email submissions.
 - Form block: adjust Form placeholder footer links style to prevent theme clashes.
 - Form block: fix contact form view responses URL.
-- Form block: fix email formatting for contact form submissions.
+- Form block: fix email formatting for contact form submissions, and removing extra colon for form fields without label.
-- Form block: fix patterns modal scrollbar behavior and filter query.
+- Form block: fix patterns modal scrollbar behavior and update form patterns modal filter query.
-- General: Fix deprecation warnings when running with PHP 8.2.
+- General: fix deprecation warnings when running with PHP 8.2.
-- Hovercards: fix minor Hovercards & AMP compatibility bug
+- Hovercards: fix minor Hovercards & AMP compatibility bug.
 - Internationalization: fix context for translated product name.
 - Payment block: fix the upgrade nudge for Payment blocks in the Site Editor on WordPress.com sites.
 - Premium Content block: fix bug in JWT library encode() method.